hashbang/hashbang/abuse/signup.md

 	pool from their ISP).

-This approach is governed by several tuneable parameters:
+This approach is governed by several tune-able parameters:
 - `r [d⁻¹]`, an over-estimate of the legitimate signup rate, in users per day;
-- `0 < α < 1`, an adimentional fudge factor for the space scale:
+- `0 < α < 1`, an adimensional fudge factor for the space scale:
   closer to 0, it makes the rate-limit more forgiving of subnets with an above-expectation signup rate;
 - a set of timescales that are considered;